-SELLING A SPANISH PROPERTY.
-GET READY!!
+SELLING A SPANISH PROPERTY

+GET READY!

 If you have decided to sell your Spanish property, then it is important to gather all of the property documents that a potential buyer may request when inspecting and making an offer for your property.
 Sometimes, not having these documents to hand can be the decisive factor in a buyer choosing a different property to yours.
 Place yourselves in the buyer's shoes.
-What information will they need to know about the property, the machinery within the house and the monthly costs?
+What information will they need to know about the property, the furniture to be left with the house and the monthly costs?
 If you can put all of this information together in a pack, ready for potential buyers and estate agents to inspect, you are increasing your chances of selling the property.